meise/cbs/README.md

 ### Nagios Server

-Define a new service direktly attached to a spezific host.
+Define a new service for spezific host.

     define service{
         use                             remote-service